Food & Fado in Lisbon: How to Experience Lisbon’s Music and Flavors

 This hillside district is one of Lisbon’s oldest neighborhoods, and features some of the city’s most picturesque cobblestoned alleys and tiled façades.
 It’s also where you’ll find some of the city’s most current atmospheric fado venues, from small taverns to renowned fado houses.

-Before diving into the flavors and music of the neighborhood, we’ll pause at two of Lisbon’s most iconic miradouros (viewpoints): Santa Luzia and Portas do Sol.
+Before diving into the flavors and music of the neighborhood, take a moment to pause at two of Lisbon’s most iconic miradouros (viewpoints): Santa Luzia and Portas do Sol.
 From these terraces, you’ll enjoy sweeping views of the Tagus River, as well as Alfama’s maze of rooftops and landmarks, setting the stage for the experiences to come.

 Ginjinha Like a Local